-Muslim Personal Law Reforms Action Group (MPLRAG) is a lobby group consisting of individual rights advocates, women’s rights activists, lawyers and researchers.
-Our core belief is that all Muslims in Sri Lanka, men and women, should have equal access to legal rights, justice and redress on matters of marriage and divorce.
-As citizens of Sri Lanka Muslims too must have the same protection of fundamental rights guaranteed by the Constitution.
+It is our conviction that all Muslims in Sri Lanka, women and men, should have equal access to legal rights, justice and redress on matters of marriage and family.
+As citizens of Sri Lanka, Muslims too must have the same protection of fundamental rights guaranteed by the Constitution.

 MPL Reforms Action Group therefore advocates that: